bookingactivities/booking-activities/readme.txt

 * Optimization - Make sure booking system attributes are formatted only once
 * Dev - Hook for booking system data
 * Dev - Changed the way the customer booking list is generated (more hooks and possibilities)
+* Dev - Always refresh the whole row after a booking action

 = 1.7.3 - 2019/05/10 =
 * **Breaking change** - Optimization - "Expired" and "Removed" bookings will be permanently deleted 10 days after their expiration date